kjerstid/GEOF211_compendium/GEOF211_book/BoundaryConditions/Physical_BC.md

 **No-slip boundary conditions**

-A no-slip boundary condition is valid for viscous fluids and fixes the fluid velocity to zero on the walls.
+A no-slip boundary condition is valid for viscous fluids, where the flow is not too strong and the viscosity is more important than kinetic effects.
+Non-slip conditions fixes the fluid velocity to zero on the walls.
 It implies that the fluid sticks to the boundary/wall with no relative movement between the fluid and the wall.

 If you, for example, consider flow along a channel or a river, the flow will be slower near the walls, and in a thin layer next to the walls, it will be zero.
 The no-slip conditions is therefore typically a homogenous Dirichlet boundary condition for flow both normal to, an parallell with the boundary.